 Have you received an installation quote? (optional)

-These results assume that your FITs eligibility date falls within the period 1 Oct - 31 December 2016.
+These results assume that your FITs eligibility date falls within the current period.

 Bear in mind that applying for FITs within this period doesn't guarantee you the generation tariff originally assigned to this period nor guarantee eligibility for funding.